 The tracking ship system has further been developed to include even boats.
 This means that even boat owners can be assured of their vessel’s safety while on the water.

-One major advantage of the marine radars is that the power and electricity consumption by them is far too less.
-This means that the marine radars are not just user-friendly but also help the ship owner to regulate the cost of power and electricity.
+One major advantage of marine radars is that the power and electricity consumption by them is far too less.
+This means that the marine radars are not just user-friendly but also help the shipowner to regulate the cost of power and electricity.

 Radar has been a major instrument to help marine navigation since the past six decades.
-Over the years, the radar technology has developed to include not just aircrafts but ships as well.
+Over the years, radar technology has developed to include not just aircraft but ships as well.
 Marine travel and safety thus have become very feasible.
-It can be hoped, that in the future more such tracking devices will be developed so that more number of marine accidents and casualties can be prevented.
+It can be hoped, that in the future more such tracking devices will be developed so that several marine accidents and casualties can be prevented.